SLieve/technicalgrimoire/_pages/games.md

   - "/david"
   - "/david/"
 description: >
-  Games and Projects by David Schirduan.
+  Games and Adventures by David Schirduan.
 ---